 - Students enrolled in non-accredited doctoral programs are “eligible to apply IF their doctoral program has provided appropriate documentation to APPIC verifying approval for a site visit by an eligible accrediting organization (APA or CPA), has been accepted by APPIC as a “Doctoral Program Associate” (DPA), and has paid the appropriate DPA fees.
 The payment of DPA fees by the doctoral program is now required for its students to be eligible” (Per APPIC).

-- Completion of all required coursework and supervised practicum prior to the starting date of internship
+- Completion of all required coursework and supervised practicum prior to start of internship

-- Successful completion of comprehensive examinations prior to the ranking deadline for the APPIC Match
+- Successful completion of comprehensive examinations prior to the application deadline for the APPIC Match

-- Certified as ready for internship by their doctoral programs
+- Certified as ready for internship by doctoral program

 - Completion of 1000 total practicum hours

 - Interest in and experience working in a university/college counseling center setting

 - Interest in and experience providing individual short-term therapy and group therapy

 - Interest in and experience providing outreach and consultation

 - Interest in and experience providing crisis intervention and management